Carolina Cougars: Move to St. Louis

 1973–74 turned out to be the Cougars' last season in North Carolina.
 Although they were moderately successful overall and had one of the most loyal fan bases in the ABA, talks toward an ABA–NBA merger were in the final stages, and it had become apparent that a "regional" franchise would not be viable in the NBA.
 The Charlotte/Greensboro/Raleigh axis (the Piedmont Crescent or I-85 Corridor) was beginning an unprecedented period of growth that continues today, and the Greensboro Coliseum was built to NBA specifications of the time.
 However, none of the Cougars' home cities were big enough at the time to support an NBA team on their own.
 Additionally, several persons quoted in the book Loose Balls by Terry Pluto say the added travel expenses incurred by the regional concept ultimately proved insurmountable (Carl Scheer was quoted as saying that expenses were high due to having offices for three different cities while Munchak thought Charlotte, the largest city, should have been the main headquarters).

 Munchak sold the Cougars to a consortium of New York businessmen headed by brothers Ozzie and Daniel Silna, who moved to St. Louis as the Spirits of St. Louis.
 However, the new owners assembled an almost entirely new team after moving to St. Louis; only a few players from the 1973–74 Cougars suited up for the 1974–75 Spirits.

 The Spirits were one of two teams that lasted until the very end of the league but did not join the NBA; the other being the Kentucky Colonels.
 (The Virginia Squires folded after the final ABA regular season ended but before the ABA–NBA merger due to their inability to meet a league-mandated financial assessment after the season ended.)
 At the time of the ABA–NBA merger, the Spirits' owners planned to move the team to Salt Lake City, Utah to play as the Utah Rockies; instead, its players were dealt in the 1976 ABA dispersal draft.

 Legacy

 Professional basketball would return to North Carolina in 1988 when the Charlotte Hornets entered the NBA.

 Carl Scheer, who won Executive of the Year as a member of the Cougars, would later become the first executive of the NBA's Charlotte Hornets.
 Cougars point guard Gene Littles would become an assistant coach, an executive, and the second head coach of the Hornets.
-Larry Brown, who coached the Cougars for two seasons and won Coach of the Year during his tenure, would eventually become the eighth head coach of Charlotte's NBA franchise.
+Larry Brown, who coached the Cougars for two seasons and won Coach of the Year during his tenure, would eventually become head coach of the Charlotte Bobcats.

 Two teams in other professional sports leagues include Carolina in their branding: the Carolina Panthers of the National Football League, and the Carolina Hurricanes of the National Hockey League.
 The former team is based in Charlotte, and the latter team in Raleigh.

-Beginning in 2012, the Cougars' uniforms were worn by the Bobcats/Hornets under the NBA Hardwood Classics moniker.
+Beginning in 2012, the Cougars' uniforms were worn by the Bobcats under the NBA Hardwood Classics moniker.